Best Mesh WiFi System for Small Business (Complete Guide 2026)

 Verdict

 The Netgear Orbi 970 is the premium mesh pick.
-It’s designed for larger homes and small offices with complex WiFi needs.
+It’s designed for larger spaces and small offices with complex WiFi needs — and Netgear was the first consumer router brand to receive FCC Conditional Approval (March 2026), so future imports keep flowing.

 What It Is